existentialmutt/lt-ruby/README.md

 Developed on Mac OS X 10.7 with ruby 2.0.
 I have no clue if it works on other platforms.

 ## The Road Forward
-There are some rough edges still to clean up.
-The evaluation environment could be better sandboxed, for instance.

-Basic RVM support is working (see above).
-Support for loading a rails environment is on the way.
+Basic RVM and Rails support support is working (see above).

 It could also be nice to incorporate the advanced features from the stock LT plugins, such as results for individual statements within a block of eval'd code and watches.